 The goal of the Anderson music program is to expose students to a variety of musical opportunities, to develop in them a broad understanding of how music is a part of our collective human experience.
 Our unique, standards-based, differentiated approach allows each student to discover for himself or herself how to bring music into their life: as performer, composer, arranger, critic, historian, music appreciator, or all of the above!
 Because our diverse student body presents a unique range of musical abilities, our program is designed to support student creativity, problem-solving and individual musical talents.

 The Lower Elementary (K-2) program is a general music program for all students that weaves together singing, movement, instruments and simple music theory.
 The children experiment with body percussion sounds, sing folk songs from many cultures, use rhythmic speech, play music games and experience music through movement.
 Percussion instruments (including xylophones and metallophones) allow them to feel the vibrations that create sound and also to experiment with rhythm, melody and the other music elements.
-Orchestral instrument families and different musical styles are introduced with the help of programs at Carnegie Hall and parent volunteers.
-A new partnership with the Lucy Moses School will help the children combine music with movement to more fully understand the concepts of beat and measure, long and short, loud and soft, fast and slow, high and low, and simple music reading and writing.
+Students work with their teacher to combine music with movement to more fully understand the concepts of beat and measure, long and short, loud and soft, fast and slow, high and low, and simple music reading and writing.

 The Upper Elementary (3-5) school program continues as a general music program for all students with a strong emphasis on instrumental music.
 In 3rd grade, students learn basic keyboard in our keyboard lab (received through a grant from VH1 Save the Music) and begin to play the recorder.
 3rd graders also study the instruments of the orchestra (through a partnership with the Carnegie Hall LinkUp!
 Program), preparing them for the 4th and 5th grade instrumental program.
 In 4th and 5th grade, each student studies a band or orchestra instrument of his or her choice.
 The program offers each student a weekly small-group lesson in addition to a band or orchestra playing experience once a week starting mid-year, culminating with a spring concert.